-It possesses great elasticity, which is manifested by the rapid shortening of the trachea, when its two extremities are stretched apart and then suddenly let loose.
-And it is the continuance of this quality of elasticity, in the minute ramifications of the bronchiæ, which proves the existence of this tissue there, even when it cannot be very distinctly seen.
+This ligamentous structure possesses great elasticity, which is manifested by the rapid shortening of the trachea, when its two extremities are stretched apart and then suddenly let loose.
+And it is the continuance of this quality of elasticity, in the minute ramifications of the bronchia, which proves the existence of this tissue there, even when it cannot be very distinctly seen.

-The Muscular Structure of the trachea exists at the cartilaginous deficiency in its posterior third, and consists in a thin muscular plane whose fibres pass transversely between the interrupted extremities of the cartilaginous rings of the trachea and of the bronchiæ.
-These transverse fibres begin at the first ring, and exist all the way down to the lungs: they rise from the internal faces of the rings, and the intermediate elastic ligamentous tissue; about a line beyond their extremities.
-Anteriorly, they are covered by the lining membrane of the trachea, and posteriorly, by the cellular tissue just spoken of.
+The Muscular Structure of the trachea exists at the cartilaginous deficiency in its posterior third, and consists in a thin muscular plane whose fibres pass transversely between the interrupted extremities of its cartilaginous rings.
+These transverse fibres begin at the first ring, and exist all the way down: they arise from the internal faces of the rings, and the intermediate elastic ligamentous tissue; about a line beyond their extremities.
+Anteriorly, they are covered by the lining membrane of the trachea, and posteriorly, by the dense cellular tissue just spoken of.

-In the lungs, where the cartilages become scattered and irregular, the muscular fibres are said, by J. F. Meckel, and by M. Reisseissen, to perform the whole circuit of the bronchial rami-
+A similar arrangement of muscular structure occurs in the bronchia and for some distance into the lungs.
+Where the cartilages become scattered and irregular, the muscular fibres are said, by J. F. Meckel, and by M. Reisseissen, to perform the whole circuit of the bronchial ramification, and to be visible even beyond the existence of the cartilaginous pieces.
+Scemmering expresses a doubt of this arrangement.[†] It is very dif-

-^{} De Fabrica Pulmonis.
+De Fabrica Pulmonis.
 Berlin, 1822.
 M. Laennec says (Traité, de l'Auscultation, Paris, 1826, vol. ii. p.
 189,) that he has sought in vain to verify these observations of Reisseissen, but that the manifest existence of circular fibres upon branches of a middling size and the phenomena of many kinds of asthma, induce him to view, as a thing well established, the temporary occlusion of the small bronchial ramifications, by a spasmodic contraction of their parietes.